 AP CSP is all about the fundamentals of computing, including problem solving, working with data, understanding the Internet, cybersecurity, and programming.
 The goals are about broadening your understanding of computer science for use in a diversity of majors and careers.

 The AP Computer Science Principles Assessment consists of two components: a through-course assessment and the end-of-course AP Exam.
 Both of these parts will measure your achievement of the course learning objectives.
 More details from AP here.

 Faculty Bio: Dr. Debasis Bhattacharya (Debāśiṣ Bhaṭṭāchārya, দেবাশীষ ভট্টাচার্য, देवाशीष भट्टाचार्य) is currently a tenured faculty member at the University of Hawai’i Maui College, and program coordinator for the Applied Business and Information Technology (ABIT) baccalaureate program.
-Dr. Bhattacharya has been working in the software industry for 30 years, having worked for large corporations such as Oracle and Microsoft for 15 years.
+Dr. Bhattacharya started his career in the software industry by working for large corporations such as Oracle and Microsoft for 15 years.
 A resident of Hawaii since 2002, he has been actively researching the information security needs of small businesses since 2008.
-As a former small business owner, he understands the needs and demands of information security, as well as keeping a small business up and running!
 Dr. Bhattacharya holds degrees from MIT, Columbia University, University of Phoenix and NW California University School of Law.
-Research interests include computer science education, cybersecurity, crypto currencies and deep learning.
+Research interests include computer science education, cybersecurity, crypto currencies and machine learning.
 Read Bio here.

 Partial support for this work was provided by the following grants: